kornemar/Projects/02 Marketing Analyst/README.md

 ## Objectives
-- Understand the role of a marketing analyst.
+- Understand the role of a marketing analyst
-- Learn key concepts and definitions required for the marketing analyst role.
+- Learn key concepts and definitions required for the marketing analyst role
-- Perform hands-on exercises with real data and solve life-like problems typical for marketing analysts.
+- Perform hands-on exercises with real data and solve life-like problems typical for marketing analysts

 ## Data Source
 `turing_data_analytics.raw_events`